UMaine-New-Media-105/assignment-5-walkerphillips04/README.md

 Question 3 https://editor.p5js.org/walker.phillips/sketches/ZExgq_qRn.
 For this part I created two different spirtes to populate the asteriod field. a breeder and a catcher. the catcher is a spaceship and the breeders are red space rocks.
 Then I set them up by having them move back and forth on the X axis

 Question 4 https://editor.p5js.org/walker.phillips/sketches/pgS4ZtPVT.
 For this part I edited the Breeder class so that when they collide with each other they blow up.

+Question 5 https://editor.p5js.org/walker.phillips/sketches/ZcQml5FGp.
+For this part I used the same method as I did for part 4 to make two catchers make a new one once they collide.